-We have evaluated our investments in certain joint ventures including our real estate partnership with affiliates of a discretionary fund created and advised by ING Clarion Partners and our Taurus Newbury Street JV II Limited Partnership and determined that these joint ventures do not meet the requirements of a variable interest entity and, therefore, consolidation of these ventures is not required.
+We have evaluated our investments in certain joint ventures including our real estate partnership with affiliates of a discretionary fund created and advised by ING Clarion Partners and determined that these joint ventures do not meet the requirements of a variable interest entity and, therefore, consolidation of these ventures is not required.
 These investments are accounted for using the equity method.
-We have also evaluated our mortgage loans receivable and determined that entities obligated under the mortgage loans are not VIEs except from March 30, 2010 to June 29, 2011 with respect to our mortgage loans on a shopping center and adjacent building located in Norwalk, Connecticut as further discussed in Note 4.
-Our investment balances from our real estate partnerships and mortgage notes receivable are presented separately in our consolidated balance sheets.
+We have also evaluated our mortgage loans receivable and determined that entities obligated under the mortgage loans are not VIEs for all periods presented.
+Our investment balances from our real estate partnership and mortgage notes receivable are presented separately in our consolidated balance sheets.

 On October 16, 2006, we acquired the leasehold interest in Melville Mall under a 20 year master lease.
 Additionally, we loaned the owner of Melville Mall \$34.2 million secured by a second mortgage on the property.
-We have an option to purchase the shopping center on or after October 16, 2021 for a price of \$5.0 million plus the assumption of the first mortgage and repayment of the second mortgage.
+On June 3, 2014, we repaid the third party mortgage loan as further discussed in Note 7, and effectively became the first mortgage lender on the property.
+We have an option to purchase the shopping center on or after October 16, 2021 for a price of \$5.0 million plus the assumption/repayment of the first and second mortgages.
 If we fail to exercise our purchase option, the owner of Melville Mall has a put option which would require us to purchase Melville Mall in 2023 for \$5.0 million and the assumption of the owner's mortgage debt.
 We have determined that this property is held in a variable interest entity for which we are the primary beneficiary.
 Accordingly, beginning October 16, 2006, we consolidated this property and its operations.
-As of December 31, 2013 and 2012, \$20.7 million and \$21.4 million, respectively, are included in mortgages payable (net of unamortized discount) for the mortgage loan secured by Melville Mall, however, the loan is not our legal obligation.
-At December 31, 2013 and 2012, net real estate assets related to Melville Mall included in our consolidated balance sheet are approximately \$62.6 million and \$63.1 million, respectively.
+As of December 31, 2013, \$20.7 million is included in mortgages payable (net of unamortized discount) for the mortgage loan secured by Melville Mall, however, the loan was not our legal obligation.
+At December 31, 2014 and 2013, net real estate assets related to Melville Mall included in our consolidated balance sheets are approximately \$61.9 million and \$62.6 million, respectively.

-In conjunction with the acquisitions of several of our properties, we entered into Reverse Section 1031 like-kind exchange agreements with a third party intermediary.
-The exchange agreements are for a maximum of 180 days and allow us, for tax purposes, to defer gains on sale of other properties sold within this period.
-Until the earlier of termination of the exchange agreements or 180 days after the respective acquisition dates, the third party intermediary is the legal owner of each property, although we control the activities that most significantly impact each property and retain all of the economic benefits and risks associated with each property.
-Each property is held by a third party intermediary in a variable interest entity for which we are the primary beneficiary.
-Accordingly, we consolidate these properties and their operations even during the period they are held by a third party intermediary.
-A summary of the significant properties is as follows:
+In conjunction with the acquisition of Darien Shopping Center, we entered into a Reverse Section 1031 like-kind exchange agreement with a third party intermediary.
+The exchange agreement was for a maximum of 180 days and allowed us, for tax purposes, to defer gains on sale of other properties sold within this period.
+From April 3, 2013 to September 10, 2013, the third party intermediary was the legal owner of the property, although we controlled the activities that most significantly impacted the property, retained all of the economic benefits and risks associated with the property, and were the primary beneficiary.
+Accordingly, effective April 3, 2013, we consolidated Darien Shopping Center and its operations even during the period it was held by a third party intermediary.